See Nigeria's Current Immunization Schedule

 Immunization is the safest and most reliable way to protect your kids from diseases.
 It also helps to curb the spread of infections and epidemics.
-This is why parents and parents-to-be always want to stay abreast of current the current immunization schedule in Nigeria.
+This is why parents and parents-to-be always want to stay abreast of the current immunization schedule in Nigeria.
 Have a look at the schedule below. as recommended by the World Health Organization.

 About The Current Immunization Schedule In Nigeria